cberenfeld/camea/README.md

 ## Use of metafor package

+If the selected effect measure is Risk Difference (RD), Risk Ratio (RR) or Odds Ratio (OR) and the option `random.effects = TRUE` is set, the output and the forest plot will display two summary estimates: the primary causal meta-analysis estimate and the conventional random-effects estimate.

+The random-effects estimate is calculated via the package `metafor` by W. Viechtbauer (2010), which is a well known tool for conducting meta-analysis on R.

-If the measure used is Risk Difference, Risk Ratio or Odds Ratio, the forest plot, along with the causal meta-analysis estimate, will also have the estimate made with the random-effects model.
-The latter is estimated via the package "metafor" by W. Viechtbauer .
-The package "metafor" provides only estimates of the Risk Ratio and Odds Ratio in (natural) logarithmic scale, for the natural scale our package takes the exponential of the estimates and of the error term (to compute the confidence intervals).
+It is important to notice that the package `metafor` only provides estimates of the Risk Ratio and Odds Ratio on the logarithmic scale.
+Our package automatically converts these log-scale estimates back to the natural scale by applying the exponential function to both the point estimate and the bounds of the confidence interval.

 ## References